jadistefano/genomics-course/README.md

 # genomics-course
 For Lab 7,
-A simple change has been made
+A change has been made